PowerShell/PowerShell/test/tools/HttpsListener/README.md

-# Client Certificate Check
+# HTTPS Listener

-ASP.NET Core 2.0 app for testing Client Certificate Authentication.
+ASP.NET Core 2.0 app for testing HTTPS Requests.
 The included SelF-Signed Certificate `ServerCert.pfx` has the password set to `password` and is issued for the Client and Server Authentication key usages.
 This certificate is used by the ASP.NET Kestrel server for SSL/TLS.
 The included SelF-Signed Certificate `ClientCert.pfx` has no password and has not been issued for any specific key usage.
 The app can be run directly with `dotnet` or as a Docker container.

 The default page will return information about the certificate if one was provided.